 // Promise { <pending> }

-// pending is a promise state, it indicates that the operation is still in progress
+// Pending is a promise state, it indicates that the operation is still in progress

-// the result of reading the file is passed to the callback function passed to then()
+// The result of reading the file is passed to the callback function, passed to then()

-// the callback will only be called when the file is read
+// The callback will only be called when the file is read

 fsp.readFile(src, 'utf-8').then((content) => console.log(content));

-The callback is passed inside then()
+The callback is called inside then()

-const promise = fsp.readFile(src, 'utf-8') // the result of the chain is ALWAYS a promise
+const promise = fsp.readFile(src, 'utf-8') // The result of the chain is ALWAYS a promise

-.then((content) => `go to the next then with ${content}`) // ignore the result of the operation
+.then((content) => `go to the next then with ${content}`) // We ignore the result of the operation

-.then((text) => console.log(text)); // the value from the previous then is passed into this callback, whose role is played by the log
+.then((text) => console.log(text)); // The value from the previous `then` is sent to this callback, the role of which is played by the log

-// => go to the next then with Hexlet
+// => Go to the next `then` with Hexlet

-const promise = /* some kind of operation here */
+const promise = /* Some kind of operation here */

 .then(() => fsp.readFile(filePath))